Lemuel Punderson

-Lemuel Punderson (October 20, 1824 - October 11, 1910) was an engraver and printer in the United States.
-He worked in New York City and then New Haven, Connecticut.
+Lemuel Swift Punderson (October 20, 1824 – October 11, 1910) was an engraver and printer in the United States.

+Family

+Members of the Punderson family were among New Haven's earliest settlers.
+John Punderson was recorded as the last living in the city in 1904.

+Career

+Punderson worked in New York City and then New Haven, Connecticut.
 Yale University has a collection of his papers.
 He did engravings from daguerrotype photographs.

-Members of the Punderson family were among New Haven's earliest settlers.
-John Punderson was recorded as the last living in the city in 1904.

 The book on the history and antiquities of New Haven he and John Warner Barber published in 1856 included an engraving of John Davenport.
 He also made an engraving of Yale College campus in New Haven showing trees and buildings on the campus.
 Punderson made an 1855 engraving of Matthew Fontaine Maury.

+Personal life

+Punderson married Mary L. Fuller, daughter of Benjamin Fuller, of Wilbraham, Massachusetts.
+They had two sons, Samuel F. and Henry F. His wife died in 1904.

-Punderson died in Springfield, Hampden, Massachusetts and is buried at Grove Street Cemetery in New Haven.
+Punderson died in Springfield, Massachusetts, and is buried at Grove Street Cemetery in New Haven.